derRiesenOtter/bachelor/docs/thesis/introduction.typ

 In the following sections @ai models used during this work will be covered briefly.

 === Neural Networks <sec_nn>
-@nn are inspired by nature.
+@nn::pl are inspired by nature.
 They imitate the complex connected networks of neurons in a living organism.
 Both biological and artificial neurons receive signals from multiple neurons and transmit signals to multiple neurons.
 An artificial neuron computes a weighted sum of its inputs, adds a bias term and